Maine Paws for Veterans Leadership

 He is married to Cassie and resides in Brunswick with his service dog Shiloh, retired working dog Kira, and cat Blue.

-Robert Jones, Board Member
+Robert E. Jones, Board Member

 Meghan Myers, Board Member